Physical Activity and Sports

 Resistance training should be added only in the later stages (stage 3 or 4 at the earliest).
 If symptoms are persistent (eg, more than 10–14 days in adults or more than 1 month in children), the athlete should be referred to a healthcare professional who is an expert in the management of concussion.

-Are You Ready to Return to Sports?
+Are You Ready to Return to Full Contact or Competitive Sports?

 After you have progressed through the Return to Activity Stages and think you’re ready to play a game, ask yourself the following questions:

 1. Do you have medical clearance to return to play?
+Your doctor will give you a full medical assessment to ensure that your brain has healed.

 2. Are you “symptom free”?
 If so, for how long?